pingrid/nrk-kubernetes-intro/frontend/README.md

 **About the frontend**

-In addition of [react](https://facebook.github.io/react/) we are using a [node](https://nodejs.org/en/) server with [webpack](https://webpack.js.org/).
+In addition of [react](https://facebook.github.io/react/).
+For development and building steps we are using [Create React App](https://github.com/facebook/create-react-app).
+For production we use a [node](https://nodejs.org/en/) server with http-proxy to connect with our backend.
 The application is served through an express server in the cloud.

 ## Run the application